Veronica1269/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect math and reading scores by school spending?

-From the tables for school spending summary are shown below, there is not to much difference for the math and reading scores by school spending after replacing the 9th grade scores.
+From the tables for school spending summary, there is no big difference for the math and reading scores by school spending before and after replacing the 9th grade scores.
 The Thomas High School is in 6th place in both cases.

   #### School Spending Summary (Initial):